MusemB/cmyk-rgb_color_sensor/README.md

 * hardware slave management (NSS) pin makes the slave listen to whether the master enables it.
 * Master's NSS has to be connected to VDD to avoid errors (or unconfigured)

+#### SPI communication formats
+* consists of 3 factors:
+1. SCLK phase (CPHA)
+   *
+2. SCLK polarity (CPOL)
+3. Data frame format (DFF)
+* the communication format is dependent on the clock phase, and must be the same between master and slave